 They allow you to create a better budget

 Sound forecasts help your leadership team to base budgets on a combination of historical data and future business activities like new product launches or market expansions.
-You’ll also be well-placed to track business expenses against both forecast and your actual budgets.
+You’ll also be well-placed to track business expenses against both forecasts and your actual budgets.
 Recent years have led many businesses to use zero-based budgeting (ZBB), a way of allocating operating budgets based on necessity rather than on historical spending or past assumptions.
 Because ZBB is budgeting done from scratch, it needs good forecasting to thrive.

 They help inform shareholders